alexle/alexle.github.com/posts/make-your-own-luck.markdown

 Don't be afraid of taking risks and failing.
 Everything that happens in life is a lesson, and the sooner you learn what the lesson is, the better prepared you'll be for the future.

-Some people so disappointed from failing that they dwell on it and don't go anywhere.
-Lucky people realize that any ill fortune in their lives will, in the long run, work out of the best.
+Some people dwell on their disappointments and don't go anywhere.
+Lucky people realize that any ill fortune in their lives will work out for the best.
 They brush it off and move on, prepared for the next opportunity when it comes.

 [1]: http://en.wikipedia.org/wiki/Yes_Man_(film)